 4 Ways You’re Attracting Mosquitoes Without Knowing

-Mosquitoes aren’t only annoying - they’re pretty dangerous, too.
+Mosquitoes aren’t only annoying – they’re pretty dangerous, too.
 Mosquitoes are one of the deadliest animals in the world, causing more than 750,000 deaths and transmitting diseases like Malaria, Zika Virus, and West Nile to humans.
-What’s more, they can transmit diseases to our pets too -- like heartworm.
-All in all, these pests are a very real threat, especially to homeowners in Florida.
+What’s more, they can transmit diseases to our pets too — like heartworm.
+While the most common spiders in Florida do a good job of reducing mosquito populations, these pests are a very real threat, especially to homeowners that want to enjoy their yards.
 So, what’s a person to do?

 With the Zika Virus being in the news for the last year or so, mosquito prevention has become a bigger conversation than ever before.
 We need to be more vigilant than ever in the fight against these pesky insects.
 So, where do you start?
 There are a million things you can do to deter mosquitoes from biting you.
 But first – let’s talk about the most common ways you are attracting them without even knowing.